YouvaLo/Resolve-leetcode-problems/Resolve-leetcode-problems/easy-lavel/intersection-of-two-arrays/README.md

-# Exercice 12 : Intersection of Two Arrays ([Intersection of Two Arrays LeetCode](https://leetcode.com/problems/intersection-of-two-arrays/description/))
+# Problem 12 : Intersection of Two Arrays ([Intersection of Two Arrays LeetCode](https://leetcode.com/problems/intersection-of-two-arrays/description/))

 Given two integer arrays nums1 and nums2, return an array of their intersection.